Skates: Clearnose Skate

 Disc angular, front edges nearly straight or slightly concave; snout pointed.
 Broad clear areas on both sides of snout (hence the name 'clearnose').
 Single mid-dorsal ridge of large spines/denticles.
 Disc brownish with dark brown bars, streaks, and some spots dorsally and whitish ventrally.
-Well developed caudal fin.
+Well-developed caudal fin.
 Dorsal fins present and located on tail.

-Found most commonly in shallow coastal waters but reported as deep as 1,000 feet of water; sometimes enters lower reaches (high saline) of estuaries and bays.
+Demersal species found most commonly in shallow coastal waters but reported as deep as 1,000 feet of water; sometimes enters lower reaches (high saline) of estuaries and bays.

 Breed while inshore.
 Oviparous; females deposit leathery dark-brown translucent egg cases, as many as 66 in a single reproductive season.
 Empty egg cases are often found washed up on coastal beaches; commonly called 'mermaids purses'.